Route & what to see

 Edward Alleyn, an actor and contemporary of Shakespeare, made a fortune as a theatrical entrepreneur which enabled him to buy the Manor of Dulwich.
 He had built a chapel, school and almshouses and dying childless in 1626 bequethed the manor to these establishments.
 The control held by the Estates Governors has enabled the village to remain largely unspoilt.

 This 2½ mile walk is circular from West Dulwich Station.
 You could also join it from North Dulwich Station.
 The route passes the cafe in Dulwich Park.
+Picnic in the park or the pleasant grounds of the Gallery.
 Dulwich Picture Gallery is closed on Mondays.

 From the station cross the

 road and enter Belair Park by the tennis courts.
 Head to the

 right towards the children's playground then continue across to